root-foundation/root/README.md

 RootNet is a network that connects people socially _and_ financially.
 Users own their data, invest in each other's ideas and potential, and increasingly control how the network functions and evolves.

-RootNet's mission is to unite humanity and unlock our collective potential in the age of intelligence — by giving each person a stake in our collective success, and by democratizing opportunity.
+RootNet's mission is to unite humanity and unlock our collective potential in the age of intelligence — by giving each person a stake in our collective success and by democratizing opportunity.

 In this essay we explore why we will _need_ RootNet to organize humanity to take advantage of artificial intelligence, our vision of the future, and how we will build it.